- Written by Gwendolyn Gall

 There are several excellent parks that preserve nature on the river and provide good fun for children and dogs: local volunteers are proactive in helping maintain them and keeping them clean and safe.
 Children's play areas, water parks, skating rinks, and a local indoor pool (Brewer) are also part of the mix.
-Just to the north over the bridge is the city's "Jewel in the Crown", Lansdowne Park, with its 1898 Aberdeen Pavilion and its "all local" farmer's market, which in 2012-14 will be entering a new phase of redevelopment.
-[Note: The Ottawa Farmer's Market has moved to Brewer Park in Old Ottawa South for the duration of the redevelopment of Lansdowne Park, beginning in May 2012, at the entrance of Carleton University at Bronson and Sunnyside Avenue, to return to Lansdowne in 2015.]
+Just to the north over the bridge is the city's "Jewel in the Crown", Lansdowne Park, with its 1898 Aberdeen Pavilion and its "all local" farmer's market.
+[Note: The Ottawa Farmer's Market moved to Brewer Park in Old Ottawa South for the duration of the redevelopment of Lansdowne Park, beginning in May 2012, at the entrance of Carleton University at Bronson and Sunnyside Avenue, and returned to Lansdowne in 2014.]

 Old Ottawa South is a great place to live, and with our commitment to greener living, walkability and sustainable growth, will become even better, especially as residents become more involved in their neigbhourhood by joining the Old Ottawa South Community Association (OSCA).
 Everyone who lives, works, owns property or runs a business here is encouraged to join the association, or serve as a volunteer or on the board.
 Please join us in making OOS a better place to live!